 It’s so much more fun to play games when you’re in a character!

 I’ve mentioned a craft that uses paper plates already.
 So, if you really want to go all the way with them, you can try this little craft as well.

 These flowers are cute and you can truly improvise.
 So, do buy a bunch of paper plates and let your kids get inspired.

 There is simply so much you can do with them.
 You can also create just so many different types of flowers that will bring in the spring spirit into your home.

 You don’t have to make these just for Easter!

 These paper eggs are absolutely gorgeous.
 They make for an amazing decoration.

-Of couse, you’ll need to help your kids with this one.
-That’s mostly because this one requires a little bit of needle work, and you want your kids to stay away from these.
+Of course, you’ll need to help your kids with this one.
+That’s mostly because this one requires a little bit of needlework, and you want your kids to stay away from these.